 AppSealing provides a robust SDK-based solution to apply comprehensive protection to your iOS apps.
 You can seamlessly integrate AppSealing’s SDK into your build pipeline without any negative impact.

 No impact on App Performance: The implementation of AppSealing in your app does not impact its performance or usability.
-We guarantee that the extra layer of security provided by AppSealing does not impact the app’s memory, CPU usage, battery life, or frames per second (FPS).
+We guarantee that the extra layer of mobile application security provided by AppSealing does not impact the app’s memory, CPU usage, battery life, or frames per second (FPS).

 Compatible Mobile game engine: AppSealing is designed to work seamlessly with the most widely used game engine, Unity, on mobile platforms.
 Compatibility with the Unreal engine is currently being developed and will be available soon.